piperinnshall/Glam/syntax/syntax.md

 }
 ```

-# Anonymous lambda function
+## Anonymous lambda function

-An anonymous lambda is similar to a lambda, except it can only be used in the local scope.
-Anonymous lambdas are lambda functions that do not have names.
+Anonymous lambdas are lambda functions that are not assigned to a variable.
 They can be used to implement one time usage code in the local scope.
 Anonymous lambdas invoke themselves, by placing parentheses after the code block.